adobe/helix-sidekick-extension/README.md

 1. Once approved, merge the RC PR to deploy the changes into production

 ### Deploying the Chrome extension
 The Chrome extension is deployed via Chrome Developer Dashboard.
-Follow [these instructions](https://adobe.sharepoint.com/sites/Adobe-GooglePartnership/SitePages/Play-Store-Accounts-and-Policies.aspx#new-%283-4-2021%29-chrome-plugin-extension-publishing) to obtain access.
+Follow [these instructions](https://adobe.sharepoint.com/sites/Adobe-GooglePartnership/SitePages/Publishing-Chrome-Browser-Plugins.aspx) to obtain access.
-1. Update the version in the `src/extension/manifest.json` according to semantic versioning.
+1. Update the version in the `src/extension/manifest.json` according to semantic versioning rules
-1. Run `npm run build-chrome`
+1. Run `npm run build:chrome`
 1. Go to the [Chrome Developer Dashboard](https://chrome.google.com/webstore/devconsole/3b37cd65-9569-47a0-a13c-da1857a2c9dc)
 1. Switch to the _Adobe Inc._ publisher at the top right
 1. Click the _Helix Sidekick_ item in the extension list
 1. Switch to _Package_
 1. Click _Upload new package_
-1. Upload `dist/chrome.zip`
+1. Upload `dist > chrome.zip`
 1. Click _Submit for review_
-1. Once reviewed by Google, the new version will be auto-published and pushed to users' browsers.
+1. Once reviewed by Google, the new version will be auto-published and pushed to users' browsers